-The death of Muhammad Ali has an impact as earth shaking as anything he ever did during his dramatic, illustrious, glamorous, and gloriously seismic life.
+The death of Muhammad Ali has had an impact as earth shaking as anything he ever did during his dramatic, illustrious, glamorous, and gloriously seismic life.
 In his passing last week, Ali brought back to life all of the wonderful and wondrous memories of the living legend that he was – and will always be.

 His epic bouts with Sonny Liston and Joe Frazier – the Rumble in the Jungle and the Thrilla in Manila – the Olympics and the Golden Gloves – all contributed to the larger than life man who came to be known as G.O.A.T. – The Greatest of All Time.
 But to speak of Muhammad Ali as a boxer is like referring to Miles Davis as a trumpet player.
 Ali was larger than life and like Cain, he walked the earth in great and historic strides.

 Muhammad Ali was a hero to those who never met him and he was unforgettable to anyone who was actually in his presence.
 Ali will be mourned.
 Ali will be missed.
 Ali will be remembered.

 And it has been said so many times, as long as a man is remembered, he never really dies.

 When the Declaration of Independence was signed in 1776, if there was a woman in the room she was serving tea.
 When the Constitution of the United States was written in the Philadelphia in the summer of 1787, there is no record of a woman having any voice in the deliberations.